History of Punjab: Alexander's invasion

 When asked by Alexander how he wished to be treated, Porus replied "Treat me as a king would treat another king".
 Despite the apparently one-sided results, Alexander was impressed by Porus and chose to not depose him.
 Not only was his territory reinstated but also expanded with Alexander's forces annexing the territories of Glausaes, who ruled to the northeast of Porus' kingdom.
-The battle is historically significant because it resulted in the syncretism of ancient Greek political and cultural influences to the Indian subcontinent, yielding works such as Greco-Buddhist art, which continued to have an impact for the ensuing centuries.

 After battle of Hydaspes, Alexander moved further southward during his in Punjab which brought him in confrontation to the Mallian tribe in the south Punjab.
-The Malli, together with nearby tribe of Oxydracj, gathered an army of 90,000 personnel to fight against an army of 50,000 Greeks.
+The Malli, together with nearby tribe of oxydrakai, gathered an army of 90,000 personnel to fight against an army of 50,000 Greeks.
 Alexander started his Mallian campaign and advanced quickly than the expectations of the Mallians.
 Many of them were killed and rest fled to the Mallian capital, Multan.
 Alexander besieged the city after arriving there some days later.
 During the siege of the city's citadel, Alexander reputedly leaped into the inner area of the citadel, where he killed the Mallians' leader.
 Alexander was wounded by an arrow that had penetrated his lung, leaving him severely injured.
 The Greek army thereafter started killing civilians and animals and whatever came in their way to take revenge of their injured leader.
 The Mallian army eventually surrendered, preventing further bloodshed.